LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 - **Matched MIRTE-CWD**:
 - **Mapped MITRE-ATT&CK-TTP**:

-> Important : The demonstrated attack case is used for education and training for different level of IT-OT cyber security ICS course, please don't apply it on any real world system.
+> Important : The demonstrated attack case is only used for education and training for different level of IT-OT cyber security ICS course, please don't apply it on any real world system.

 ```
 # Created:     2025/01/08
-# Version:     v_0.1.3
+# Version:     v_0.1.4
 # Copyright:   Copyright (c) 2025 LiuYuancheng
 # License:     GNU Affero General Public License v3.0
 ```